![]() |

 That jetty and lighthouse are depicted on this 1949 map, which also shows several other key features that existed in the 40's and 50's.

 Below is a picture of the lighthouse I took in 1947 as I sailed into Yokohama Harbor, and another picture I took from the "BayBridge" sky-cam [on-line] in Jun 2002.
 Also included is a picture of the 'BayBridge' itself showing the location of the lighthouse below it.
-Of significance of course is the bridge itself, and the obvious creation of 'new land' shown just behind it the June 2002 picture and holding all the 'shipping containers' -- which did not exist in the 40's.
+Of significance of course is the bridge itself, and the obvious creation of 'new land' shown just behind the June 2002 picture holding all the 'shipping containers' -- which did not exist in the 40's.

 AUGUST 1947 |